The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 For part 2, Where your ERP should live next’ go to Deciding Where Your ERP Should Live Next

-About the author: Liam Freeman is the Infrastructure Director of Excenta, now a part of the Klipboard group.
-Klipboard Managed Services helps organisations to migrate to, optimise, and manage Microsoft Azure and Microsoft 365 environments - on your own terms.
-Whether you want full end-to-end management or a co-managed model alongside your IT team, our Microsoft acredited team deliver a secure, high-performance cloud infrastructure that’s tailor made to fit your business.
+About the author: Liam Freeman is the Infrastructure Director at Klipboard.
+Klipboard Managed Services, formerly known as Excenta, helps organisations to migrate to, optimise and manage Microsoft Azure and Microsoft 365 environments - on your own terms.
+Whether you want full end-to-end management or a co-managed model alongside your IT team, our Microsoft-accredited team deliver a secure, high-performance cloud infrastructure that’s tailor-made to fit your business.

-Klipboard Managed Services (formerly Excenta) also specialises in managing the cloud environments for companies in the merchant sector, in particular users of Epicor – BisTrack and Intact IQ application software.
-Klipboard Managed Services is engaged with more than 50% of Epicor’s UK BisTrack user base, and a growing number of North American Bistrack users.
+Klipboard Managed Services also specialises in managing the cloud environments for companies in the merchant sector, in particular, users of Epicor – BisTrack and Intact IQ application software.
+Klipboard Managed Services is engaged with more than 50% of Epicor’s UK BisTrack user base, and a growing number of North American BisTrack users.
 We have extensive experience in providing and managing the Microsoft Azure cloud environments for firms in the merchant sector.

 Klipboard has customers in some 70 plus countries around the world.